RECETOX/RIAssigner/README.md

 query.retention_indices = Kovats().compute(query, reference)
 query.write("peaks_with_rt.csv")
 ```
-For more details check out this [notebook](doc/example_usage.ipynb) or try this tool on [Galaxy](https://umsa.cerit-sc.cz/).
+For more details check out this [notebook](doc/example_usage.ipynb).

 ## Developer Documentation
 ### Setup
-Create your development environment using the provided [script](conda/environment-dev.yml) via conda to install all required dependencies, including linter and testing frameworks.
+Create your development environment using the provided [script](conda/environment-dev.yml) via `conda env create -f conda/environment-dev.yml` to install all required dependencies, including linter and testing frameworks.

 ### Contributing
 We appreciate contributions - feel free to open an issue on our repository, create your own fork, work on the problem and pose a PR.